 The integration of these procedures, along with contractor incentives reductions for failed QA inspections, is expected to lower the overall percentage of projects that must receive an inspection from the Program, recognize and reward high performing contractors, and significantly reduce overall Program administration costs.

-A detailed budget for this program during the 2012-2013 extension period is attached in Appendix B.
+A detailed budget for this program during the FY2014 is attached in Appendix B.

 Goals